Home staging – every property tells a story

 Karin Mackay, managing director of Australian Property Buyers, describes herself as a ”real believer” in the marketing power of home staging.
 The crux of her contention, she says, is that staging positively stimulates buyers’ imaginations. ”I renovated and furnished an apartment last year and if I hadn’t furnished it, buyers couldn’t have imagined this particular second room as being a bedroom.
 But I had a queen-sized bed in there and I put in a wardrobe.
-I ended up spending about $9000 on staging it, but I would have got about $35,000 back, because it went from a one-bedroom and study to a two-bedroom apartment.”
+I ended up spending about $5500 on staging it, but I would have got about $135,000 back, because it went from a one-bedroom and study to a two-bedroom apartment.”

-Before Maes visits properties she stages, she’ll use street maps to enhance her sense of what the outside of the property looks like; she’ll investigate other properties that have sold in the area and she’ll examine the nature of the property staging that’s already taken place, so she can avoid overlapping with what’s already been done.
+Before Tina visits properties she stages, she’ll use Google maps to enhance her sense of what the outside of the property looks like; she’ll investigate other properties that have sold in the area and she’ll examine the nature of the property staging that’s already taken place, so she can avoid overlapping with what’s already been done.
 She’ll also be up to speed with the property’s target market and stage accordingly.

-Recently, she staged a property in Blackburn that sold for about $60,000-$70,000 above the asking price.
-The vendor paid $4350 to have the deceased estate transformed from its quaint early-1980s vibe to an inspired French provincial style.
+Recently, she staged a property in Blackburn that sold for about $160,000-$170,000 above the asking price.
+The vendor paid $5350 to have the deceased estate transformed from its quaint early-1980s vibe to an inspired French provincial style.

 ”You go in and within three or four hours, you’ve taken a daggy little ex-rental two-bedroom unit into something that two or three people will fight over at an auction. ”Just using colours and textures and lighting and artwork makes a huge difference.”